developers-ubonu/fintrack/docs/fintrack/03_PROBLEM_DOMAIN_MODEL.md

 - Begin Solution Vision development
 - Schedule review with service business owners to validate model updates **(including core/conditional separation and automation concepts)**
 - Evaluate technical approach for **core OCR, suggestions, offline limitations, and conditional module integration**.
+- Use this updated model (v0.6) as the basis for subsequent documentation and design decisions.